samay90/classroom_management_backend_hackathon/README.md

         - User should be the member of the classroom
     - Response :
         - All the data (resources and assignments) of the classrooms

+25) Get Assignemnt (GET) (/classroom/:class_id/assignment/:assignment_id)
+    - Header : Bearer Token
+    - Conditions:
+        - User should be the sutdent of the classroom
+    - Response :
+        - All the data of the particular assignment